 I have had chronic on and off depression for much of my adult life.
 I have been taking Zoloft for years which seemed pretty effective.
 Problem is I have also had chronic insomnia for as many years.A few months ago I stopped taking the Zoloft and my depression worsened but...
 I was finally free of the insomnia!!!
 For this reason I have been reluctant to restart it.The problem is that my depression seems to be worsening again and I have been prescribed Prozac... (it was a life changer for a sibling of mine,very effect with his antisocial and anger issues)so my prescriber thought it might be effective for me as well.
 Problem is that I have heard it can cause insomnia and weight gain.
 All my life I have struggled with a weight issue that I finally seem to have gained some control over.I am finding my appetite increasing since I started taking Prozac several days ago.So far I am sleeping ok, but I am taking a 10mg tab and pouring 1/3 of it out before taking it...
 I am really afraid of weight gain and insomnia returning if I increase the dose.

 I would appreciate any feedback on effects of Prozac from long term users.
 Thanks

 Hello Ripleyaz.
 Well, I name the tw, prozac, and zoloft the sisters drug.
 They are almost identical in thier chemical makeup and in regards to side effects are much the same.
-Insommnia being one.
+Insomnia being one.
 You might try paxil, another drug from the same family, but insomnia not being one of the more common complaints when it comes to side effects.
 Best wishes to you.

 26 Oct 2011